 MINI-GRANT APPLICATION FORM OVERVIEW

-The 2016 application window is now closed.
-Applications are reviewed in November with recipients announced during ISAW 2016, December 1-7.
+The 2017 application window is will open September 1, 2017.
+Applications are reviewed in November with recipients announced during ISAW 2017, December 1-7.
 One $1000 mini-grant will be awarded.

 As part of Infantile Spasms Awareness Week (ISAW), the Child Neurology Foundation (CNF) is proud to partner with the Harnett family to offer one $1000 mini-grant to assist a family with a child diagnosed with infantile spasms.
 This mini-grant may pay for eligible expenses not covered by insurance, including certain therapies, assistive devices, assessments, and home modifications.
 Please review the form below for a list of approved purchases.
 There are “OTHER” fields to list additional proposed expenses.

 A committee of volunteer parents, providers, and advocates will review the applications and choose the recipient.
 The determinations is final and takes into consideration qualification of expenses as well as need.
 Families are limited to one mini-grant.

 Recipients will be contacted the first week of December.
 ALL applicants will be informed by email of the committee’s determination.

 For tax purposes, payment will be made via check to the recipient when all required paperwork is received, including a mini-grant recipient form and a W9.